aknackiron/testdroid-documentation/calabash/getting-started/index.md

 If your test takes screenshots they should be as png-files in *new-calabash-test-directory*.

-# Run Calabash Android Test in Testdroid Cloud
+# Run Calabash Android Test in Bitbar Testing

-Access [Testdroid Cloud](https://cloud.testdroid.com/) and login.
+Access [Bitbar Testing](https://cloud.testdroid.com/) and login.
 The following steps will help you get your Calabash tests up and running on over 250 Android devices:

-1. Login to Testdroid Cloud
+1. Login to Bitbar Testing
 1. Create a new project
    ![create new project]({{site.github.url}}/assets/calabash/calabash-android-new-project.png)
 1. Upload your application (.APK)